 Push Reel Mowers Versus Rotary Mowers

 Full disclosure: I own a Push Reel mower.
-I am a downright dirty earth-loving station wagon-driving, no wait, I mean bike-riding urban homesteading vegan.
+I am a down and dirty earth-loving, station wagon-driving -- no wait, I mean bike-riding urban homesteading vegan.
 It’s true.
 So I’m biased.

 But sometimes bias can be the basis of exploration.
 Like when your own confusion – in this case “Wait, why would anyone want to do that ever?” – leads to new and enlightening discoveries.
 Discoveries like “Oh, well I guess that makes some sense.”
 (See, I’m actually an open-minded nut job!)

 Definition of Terms

 Before we get into the Push Reel versus Rotary Mower debate, let’s define our terms.
 A Push Reel mower is manually operated, by which I mean you use your body and your own energetic calories to propel it forward and spin the blades.
 A Rotary Mower, on the other hand, uses gasoline or electricity to power the engine.
 You still push, but it’s much easier work and the actual spinning of the blades is provided by the engine.

 Also, for the purpose of this article, we’re talking about a home gardener/lawn keeper situation, and NOT commercial landscaping businesses or larger-scale groundskeeping.